ronbha7/possession-value-optimization/README.md

 This system demonstrates:

 - **Counterfactual simulation** — “What would this possession be worth if it were a 3pt attempt?”
 We answer that per shot and use it to define uplift.
-- **Policy evaluation** — We don’t pick one magic number.
-We sweep thresholds and plot the tradeoff: more reallocation vs. total gain.
-That’s how you compare strategies.
+- **Policy evaluation** — We sweep thresholds and plot the tradeoff: more reallocation vs. total gain.
-- **Decision optimization** — We turn model output into a rule: “Act when uplift > δ.” δ is tunable; the efficiency curve shows the cost/benefit of different choices.
+- **Decision optimization** — Turn model output into a rule: “Act when uplift > δ.” δ is tunable; the efficiency curve shows the cost/benefit of different choices.
-- **Uncertainty** — We report a bootstrap 95% CI for the default policy so stakeholders see both the expected gain and the range of plausible outcomes.
+- **Uncertainty** — Report a bootstrap 95% CI for the default policy so stakeholders see both the expected gain and the range of plausible outcomes.

 This mirrors real-world product systems where we deploy an intervention only when expected marginal value exceeds a threshold—whether that’s marketing spend, recommendation targeting, or pricing.
 Here the “intervention” is reallocating a 2pt shot to a 3pt.